 Child Apraxia Treatment provides resources to both parents and clinicians on evidence-based assessment and treatment of childhood apraxia of speech, including the Dynamic Temporal and Tactile Cueing (DTTC) treatment method.
 Grants totaling nearly $2 million have been awarded to study the effects of various treatment conditions, including parent training, length of therapy session, and masking, on outcome measures for children with moderate to severe childhood apraxia of speech (CAS), using Dynamic Temporal and Tactile Cueing (DTTC), an evidence-based treatment method.

 Once Upon a Time launched The Raynor Cerebellum Project in 2022 with the goal of finding the shortest path to improving the lives of patients suffering from cerebellar disorders.
-The cornerstone of this initiative is a $25 million commitment to establish the Raynor Cerebellum Project at UT Southwestern Medical Center based in Dallas, Texas (RCP-UTSW).
+The cornerstone of this initiative is a $15 million commitment to establish the Raynor Cerebellum Project Lab at UT Southwestern Medical Center based in Dallas, Texas, and $10 million to fund other cutting edge Cerebellar research projects around the country and the world, along with the creation of a network of annual conferences and symposiums focused entirely on bringing together the best minds in Cerebellar research to find such projects.
 The Raynor Cerebellum Project will be known as the greatest collaboration of minds and resources solving the issues of cerebellar dysfunction and disorders.
 The Raynor Cerebellum Project is a top strategic priority for Once Upon a Time and with intent to continue to broaden our footprint in the area of Cerebellum Research.

 “Mounting evidence over the past decade has pointed to a role for the cerebellum in cognition and social skills.
 The bold vision of the Foundation’s Raynor Cerebellum Project will allow UT Southwestern to bring together the needed expertise, collaboration, and technological prowess to advance scientific understanding and clinical insight with the goal of developing effective therapies for cerebellar disease and ultimately preventing cerebellar dysfunction in both children and adults that have the potential to change the landscape of medicine.
 The Foundation’s latest investment in UT Southwestern is an impressive reflection of confidence in groundbreaking work taking place at this institution.”